titigmr/GGD/README.md

 pip install ggd
 ```

-Is required using a webdriver ([Geckodriver](https://github.com/mozilla/geckodriver/releases), [Chromedriver](https://chromedriver.chromium.org/downloads), etc...) and have the executable in the path.
+Is required have installed the browser, using a webdriver ([Geckodriver](https://github.com/mozilla/geckodriver/releases) or [Chromedriver](https://chromedriver.chromium.org/downloads)) and have the executable in the path.

 The following command can be used in linux64 platform